bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson1.md

    - **Procedure**:
      - Say, “We found Guatemala and learned how the Maya lived and believed they were made from corn.”
      - Preview, “Next, we’ll explore more about their daily life!”
-     - Add a quetzal or corn drawing to the timeline’s Pre-Columbian section with the student.
+     - **Update timeline**: Add a quetzal or corn drawing to the timeline’s Pre-Columbian section with the student.

 ### Activities and Assessments
 - **Activities**: